Still Got Quest Plumbing? Time For a Repipe.

 Is There a Class Action Lawsuit Involving Quest Piping?

-There have been a number of prior litigations around Quest and polybutylene piping.
+There have been multiple lawsuits related to Quest and polybutylene piping.

 The most well-known class-action lawsuit involving Quest piping was Cox v.
-Shell Oil which eventually ended in $950 million being paid out to thousands of homeowners.
-However, the final deadline for eligibility to receive compensation passed a number of years ago.
+Shell Oil, which resulted in a $950 million payout to thousands of homeowners.
+However, the deadline to receive compensation passed several years ago.

 Mold from a quest pipe leak